 Beans are high in protein and fiber which are part of a healthy diet, but the beans are not considered u0022good for youu0022 as a general rule because of the added bacon, sugar and fat in the recipe.
 A healthier option would be beans which are less saucy, with far less sweeteners.
 But with summer bbq, these baked beans are the perfect counterpart to a great grilled piece of steak or chicken.

 The beans will bake in the oven for a full hour covered with foil.
 The foil is removed and the beans will bake for an additional 10 minutes to allow the sauce to thicken up and for a caramelization to take place on the top layer of the beans.

 This recipe calls for one can of baked beans as a starter which is not necessary.
-You can also just add one additional can of beans and pump up the other sauce ingredients up by 25% (we did this in competitions).
-The ease and familiar flavor of adding the can of baked beans just seemed to be the flavor profile most of my clients preferred.
+You can also just add one additional can of beans and pump up the other sauce ingredients by 25% (we did this in competitions).
+The ease and familiar flavor of adding the canned beans just seemed to be the flavor profile most people prefer.

-Which beans do you use to make baked beans?
-You can work with most types of beans, the most popular are butter, great northern, kidney and pinto beans.
+You can work with most types of beans, the most popular are butter, great northern, kidney, pinto beans or navy beans.
 Some people will use all of one kind, but this recipe has a good mix which allows for different textures and flavors as well.
 Beans such as kidney beans have a much firmer skin than those of pinto or butter beans which are creamier.

 - El Pollo Loco BBQ Black Beans (Copycat)

 - Oven Fried Chicken (Super Crispy!)

 How to Store Baked Beans